-The purpose of the long-term incentive, through the grant of stock awards, is to motivate the Senior Management to deliver sustainable long-term shareholder value through long-term profitability and share price growth.
+The purpose of the long-term incentive, through the grant of stock awards, is to motivate the Senior Management to deliver long-term shareholder value through long-term profitability and share price growth.

-In accordance with the current long-term incentive plan, stock awards vest over a three-year horizon from the date of the grant, with 32% vesting after one year, a further 32% after two years and the remaining 36% after three years, subject to performance criteria and provided that the eligible employee is still an employee of the Company at such time.
+In accordance with the current long-term incentive plan, the vesting of unvested stock awards in respect of:

+- (i) the Executive Committee, is subject to the achievement of performance conditions and calculated over a three-year performance period.
+Grants of unvested stock awards made in 2023 and 2024 will fully vest, subject to performance conditions, in 2026 and 2027 respectively, provided also that the eligible employee is still an employee of the Company at such time; and - (ii) the Executive Vice Presidents, is subject to the achievement of performance conditions and will vest over a three-year horizon from the date of the grant, with 32% vesting after one year, a further 32% after two years and the remaining 36% after three years, provided also that the eligible employee is still an employee of the Company at such time.